RevenueHunt/docs/docs/how-to-guides/redirect-quiz-to-another-page.md

 === "Shopify V2"

+      Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+It is currently in the beta testing phase.
+Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

       Offering a direct link to another page from your [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) can be achieved simply with an **Button**.

       1. **Add a Button**: In the [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) editor, click the `+ Add block` button to insert a `Button` block.